Amaryllidaceae

 Watering

-Somewhat drought-resistant, but regular watering is needed during the growing season.
-Water thoroughly when the soil surface becomes dry.
+Fairly drought-tolerant, but moderate watering is needed during the growing season.
+Water generously once the soil surface dries.

 Soil